operasoftware/devopera/blog/_posts/2011-03-01-opera-and-breaking-developer-conference-raffle.md

 - event
 - education
 - css3
-- One Web
+- one-web
-- HTML5
+- html5
-- web standards
+- web-standards
 - conference
-- blog
 layout: article
 ---
 <p>Our good friends organizing the <a href="http://www.breakingdc.com/">Breaking Development Conference</a> and Opera Software are happy to give you a chance to win a full pass to the event.
 Breaking Development will be held in Dallas, Texas 11-12 April, 2011, and consists of some of the best mobile web designers and developers around.</p>